Swedes Prepare for ‘Imminent’ Royal Birth

 Then on Sunday February 19th, half a dozen police officers descended upon Karolinska, insecpting the ambulance routes to create necessary road blocks.
 Karolinska is a short distance from the Crown Princess Couple’s residence, Haga Palace, and is likely to be the place of the royal birth unless the Crown Princess chooses to give birth at home.

 And one of the least credible news reports came earlier today, with reports that a helicopter had landed in the gardens of Haga Palace.
 The Royal Court denied that the helicopter had anything to do with the impending birth, which Expressen took as a confirmation that a helicopter had indeed landed at the Palace.
 The whole helicopter landing was later denied by the Court, who said, “No, a helicopter has not landed at Haga Palace, or in the immediate vicinity of Haga Palace.”

 As for the mother-to-be herself?
-Well, Victoria is still schedueled to attend a luncheon at the Royal Palace of Stockholm for outgoing Finnish President Tarja Hallonen tomorrow, February 21st.Filed under Swedish Royals
+Well, Victoria is still schedueled to attend a luncheon at the Royal Palace of Stockholm for outgoing Finnish President Tarja Hallonen tomorrow, February 21st.Filed under Sweden

-Tagged Crown Princess Victoria, Hospital, Media, Pregnancy, Prince Daniel.
+Tagged Crown Princess Victoria of Sweden, Hospital, Media, Pregnancy, Prince Daniel of Sweden.